SEO in Magento

 What’s the most popular application on the Web?
 Search engines.
 What’s the most popular search engine?
-Google, by a country mile at over two thirds Plus, Google’s database is currently used by lots of other search engines, Applying an 80:20 rule, doing well in Google is a basic minimum requirement for getting new customers online.
-To do well in Google, you simply follow three mantras: visibility, relevance and popularity.
+Google, by a country mile at over two thirds plus market share.
+Google’s database is currently used by lots of other search engines so applying the 80:20 rule, doing well in Google is a basic minimum requirement for getting new customers online.
+To perform well in Google, you simply follow three mantras: visibility, relevance and popularity.

-Visibility is about basic mechanics.
-Getting your site seen and indexed.
+Visibility is about basic mechanics; getting your site seen and indexed.
 Google works by sending out little “robots” that spider around the Internet, examining pages, titles, headers, links, file names, content and the HTML underneath it.
-What robots can read gets indexed.
+Everything those robots can read gets indexed.
 Many e-commerce websites cannot be read at all, because products and their descriptions are hidden deep inside databases.
-Stuff in images, Flash and frames is also almost always invisible to search engines.
+Any information located in images, Flash and frames is also almost always invisible to search engines.
 Magento websites are particularly well built for being read: